Aston Martin AMR1: Design

 Following Aston Martin's racing efforts as an engine supplier for Nimrod Racing and EMKA Racing in the early 1980s, it was decided that Aston Martin would develop their own car for the World Sports Prototype Championship.
 Thus in late 1987, a partnership between Peter Livanos, Victor Gauntlett, Richard Williams and Ray Mallock - through his shareholding in Scottish racing firm Ecurie Ecosse would be formed, creating a new company known as Proteus Technology Ltd. (Protech).
 The team would develop and run the AMR1 project, competing for the first time during the 1989 season.

-Richard Williams was named as the organisations managing director and team manager.
-Ray Mallock was engineering director, with him, Max Boxstrom would be the lead designer and Reeves Callaway, of Callaway Cars Incorporated, would build the engine.
+Richard Williams was named as the organisation's managing director and team manager; Ray Mallock was engineering director; Max Boxstrom would be the lead designer and Reeves Callaway, of Callaway Cars Incorporated, would build the engine.
 The chassis and bodywork designed by Boxstrom would be built by British firm Courtaulds.
 For the engine, Callaway would use 5.3 L V8 units from the newly launched Virage, ending up with a 700 hp 6.0 L engine known as the RDP87.
 The engine was fitted with a 100 litre fuel cell with a 6.5 litre reserve for extra range.
 With this combination, a total of four AMR1 chassis would be finished in early 1989.